THE BIRTH OF VISION – In the shadow of my father’s glory Surreal painting herons flight

 Ready to deploy

-While videoing friends windsurfing at Rangiputa, Kari Kari Peninsula, Northland, New Zealand I heard strong guttural sounds of Herons cavorting in the sky above me.
-Looking above the Macrocarpa trees I observed Heron’s fantastic antics and realized I had a new story to tell.
-Videoing windsurfers was relegated to second place.
+While filming friends windsurfing in Rangiputa, Kari Kari Peninsula, Northland, New Zealand, I heard strong guttural sounds of Herons playing in the sky above me.
+Looking above the Macrocarpa trees, I saw Herons’ fantastic movement and realized I had a new story to tell.
+Filming windsurfers became less important.

-They were using strong sea breezes while playing games in air currents and then landing in the Macrocarpa trees for periods of rest.
-That was it, I had to photograph these images.
+They were using strong sea breezes to play games in air currents before resting in the Macrocarpa trees compelling me to capture the images.

-This surreal story had to be painted.
+This extraordinary tale had to be depicted.
 Surreal painting herons flight